 The Impact of the Correct Ergonomic Office Chair

 The correct ergonomic chair can not only reduce potential damage, but when coupled with specific training, it can also increase worker output.
 Studies indicate that an adjustable chair combined with ergonomic training let to a reduction in orthopedic damage.
-Further research found that worker productivity could be increased as much as 17.5% by simply providing workers with the right chair and training.
+Further research from the University of Southern California found that worker productivity could be increased as much as 17.5% by simply providing workers with the right chair and training.

 These are things that should be self-evident.
 While many employers seek to cut material costs by using cheaply manufactured goods, this is actually damaging in the long run.
 Statistics don’t lie.
 Time after time research points to quality ergonomic chairs as being one of the key differences between happy, productive workers, and costly workers compensation claims.